-For over a decade, I have been solving complex, multi-district, and multi-party problems.
-I recovered over two hundred million dollars in value for clients and helped change the law to protect them
+For well over a decade, I have been solving complex, multi-district, and multi-party problems.
+I recovered over two hundred million dollars in value for clients and helped change the law to protect them.

 I am currently Lead Counsel in Faasse et al v.
 Coinbase, Inc., a cutting-edge class action that will help define basic property rights in cryptocurrencies.
 I am also on the Lead Counsel team in the bellwether ICO securities class action In re Tezos Securities Litigation.
 The case will likely be the first in the U.S. to determine whether an initial coin offering is an offering of securities that must be registered with the Securities and Exchange Commission.

 As defense counsel, I have obtained prompt dismissal in several complex class actions.
 One case was dismissed – not settled – a mere 73 days after I was retained by the defendant.